BrandNewCongress/DEPRECATED-website/src/static/site/plan.md

 * (done) Make sure every team has at least one team leader
 * (done) Create one-month goals and an onboarding/application process for every team that tie into the organization's overall goals.

-## July 2016: Begin creating local organizing infrastructure
+## (done) July 2016: Begin creating local organizing infrastructure

 * (done) Focus the tour on making sure that each event creates one or more local groups who can get to work immediately.
 * (done) Identify and onboard 50 new people into our national campaign